isovector/certainty-by-construction/src/book/1-agda.lagda.md

 Exercise

-:   Implement the `curry` function for yourself.
+:   Implement the `def:curry` function for yourself.
 If you get stuck, don't forget
     you can always ask Agda for help by using [`TypeContext`](AgdaCmd) to inspect what you have lying around in scope, [`MakeCase`](AgdaCmd) to bind arguments and [`Refine`](AgdaCmd) to construct values for you.